mpcox/203.328/README.md

 Let's break this down into pieces.

-The output files that Velvet makes are placed in a new directory called *assembly_directory_21*, the k-mer size (we’ll talk about this in the lectures) is 21, the input format is FASTQ, the data are short reads (e.g., the Illumina technology or similar), and the input file containing the sequence data is called ‘input_file.fastq’.
-Of course, the names of these files and directories need to be changed to whatever is appropriate for your study!
+The output files that Velvet makes are placed in a new directory called *assembly_directory_21*, the k-mer size (we’ll talk about this in the lectures) is 21, the input format is FASTQ, the data are short reads (e.g., the Illumina technology or similar), and the input file that contains the sequence data is called ```input_file.fastq```.
+Of course, the names of these files and directories will need to be changed to whatever is appropriate for your study!

-When you think about assembling reads, you probably automatically think about so-called overlap methods.
-In other words, you overlap reads until you find matches, and then you join the reads together.
+When you think about assembling reads, you probably automatically bring to mind so-called overlap methods.
+In other words, you overlap reads until you find matches, and then you join those overlapped reads together.
 Something like this:

 ```
 Read 1:    GGCTAGAGGCTAGCTTCAATGGGCGAAAGACCC